ATS Resume Format: The Complete Pipeline to Templates, Scoring, and Getting Hired

 • Single-column layout: 100% parse accuracy across all major platforms

-• Two-column PDF from Canva: Fails 7 of 8 major ATS
+• Two-column PDF from Canva: Fails 7 of 8 major ATS.

 • Table-based layouts: ATS reads each table cell as an independent container content is scrambled